elugens/hello-javascript/docs/bonus-javascript-design-patterns/structural-design-patterns/bridge-pattern.md

     <br />
     <div></div>

-- Loosely coupled code - As bridge pattern decouple abstraction from its implementation reason the implementation can be changed without affecting the client code and the client code need not be compiled when the implementation changes.
+- Loosely coupled code - Because the bridge pattern decouples an abstraction from its implementation, changes to the implementation do not affect the client code.
+When the implementation changes, the client code does not need to be compiled.
-- Increases the code maintainability, reusability, and reduces code duplication.
+- Reduces code duplication while increasing code maintainability and reusability.
-- Platform independent classes and applications can be developed.
+- Classes and applications that are platform agnostic can be created.
-- Helps to promote the Open-Closed principle, new abstractions and implementations can be developed independently.
+- Helps to promote the Open-Closed principle, new abstractions and implementations can be developed independently
 - Decoupling abstraction from implementation - bridge pattern can be used to avoid the binding between abstraction and implementation and to select the implementation at run time.
 - Improved Extensibility – Abstraction and implementation can be extended independently.